 - 1. Market Lambs will be shown by breed and broken down within each breed into similar weight classes.
 At weigh-in, each 4-H member will declare the breed of his/her market lamb(s).
 A Champion 4-H Market Lamb from each breed will be selected, and those breed champions will compete to be the Grand Champion 4-H Market Lamb. - 2.
-Rate of Gain Market Lamb will be announced at the conclusion of the Market Lamb Show and will be calculated from Tag Day and Sunday's weights. - 3.
-All 4-H Market Lambs will be weighed on Sunday, July 7 from 12:30 1:30 PM. - 4.
-Ewe lambs or wether lambs may be shown as Market Lambs but ewe lambs cannot then be shown in Breeding Ewe classes. - 5.
-All Market Lambs will be judged on condition and market qualifications. - 6.
-All Market Lambs must have less than 1/4" of wool at entry time. - 7.
-All other ear tags except Scrapie tags must be removed on/or before 4-H Sheep Tag Day. - 8.
-The classes offered are Single Market Lambs (divided into breeds), Pair of Market Lambs (same breed), Breed Champion classes, and selection of Grand Champion. - 9.
-Classes will be determined by weight with each class having approximately the same number of animals.
-The number of classes will be determined by the number of Market Lambs within a breed, with no class having more than twelve entries. - 10.
+All 4-H Market Lambs will be weighed on Sunday, July 10 from 12:00 NOON - 1:00 PM. - 3.
+Ewe lambs or wether lambs may be shown as Market Lambs but ewe lambs cannot then be shown in Breeding Ewe classes. - 4.
+All Market Lambs will be judged on condition and market qualifications. - All Market Lambs must have less than 1⁄4" of wool at entry time.
+5.

+- All other ear tags except Scrapie tags must be removed on/or before 4-H Sheep Tag Day.
+6. - 7.
+The classes offered are Single Market Lambs (divided into breeds), Pair of Market Lambs (same breed), Breed Champion classes, and selection of Grand Champion. - Classes will be determined by weight with each class having approximately the same number of 8. animals.
+The number of classes will be determined by the number of Market Lambs within a breed, with no class having more than twelve entries. - 9.
 Lamb pairs that do not have both lambs within the same weight class must be shown in the class of the heavier lamb.
-Lamb pairs may be made up of lambs owned within the 4-Hers' immediate family, and must be of the same breed. - 11.
+Lamb pairs may be made up of lambs owned within the 4-Hers' immediate family, and must be of the same breed. - 10.
 The first and second place lambs from each weight class are eligible to be shown for Breed Champion and Reserve Champion.